Mashbrow/LOGIN-GRPC-API/README.md

 Posts:
 "booking/&lt;userid&gt;": takes a booking as request, adds a booking for the user.

-## MOVIE
+## USER
-Port:3200
+Port:3004
 Host: localhost
 Gets:
 "/": returns the homepage.
-"/template": returns the homepage following a template.
-"/json":returns the movie database as a json.
-"/movie/&lt;movieid&gt;": returns the data for a particular movie as a json.
-"/moviebytitle": takes a movie title as request, returns the data for this particular movie as a json.
+"/user": returns the user database as a json.

-Posts:
-"/movie/&lt;movieid&gt;": takes a movie as request, adds a movie to the database.

-Puts:
-"/movie/&lt;movieid&gt;/&lt;rate&gt;": changes the rating for a given movie.
+"/user/&lt;userid&gt;": returns the average rating for that user.

-## SHOWTIME
+## USER2
-Port:3202
+Port:3006
 Host: localhost
 Gets:
 "/": returns the homepage.
-"/showtime": returns the showtime database as a json.
-"/showtime/&lt;date&gt;": returns the shows for a particular date as a json.

-## USER
-Port:3203
-Host: localhost
-Gets:
-"/": returns the homepage.
 "/user": returns the user database as a json.
-"/user/&lt;userid&gt;": returns the user with this id as a json.
+"/user/&lt;userid&gt;": returns the average rating for that user.